Dollar Baby: 1977–1996

-2000–present
+2000–2025

 In 2000, Los Angeles-based filmmaker Jay Holben made a Dollar Deal to adapt "Paranoid: A Chant," a 100-line poem that appears in King's Skeleton Crew.
 In 2002 the Paranoid short film was the first Dollar Baby to be released - with King's permission - for a limited time on the Internet.
 Again with King's permission, this film was the first Dollar Baby to be released on a commercial DVD, in a package with Total Movie Magazine, a short-lived offshoot of the U.K. publication Total Film.

 Influenced by the success of "Paranoid," in 2002 filmmaker Peter Sullivan wrote and produced a dollar baby based on the short story Night Surf.
 A precursor to the novel The Stand, "Night Surf" tells the story of a smaller group of teens who seek sanctuary at a beach house while the Captain Trips strain of the flu devastates the population.
 This short film would later become a calling card for Sullivan, who went on to a career producing and directing over 100 films for television.

 In September 2004, fellow Dollar Baby James Renner (who created "All That You Love Will Be Carried Away") organized the first public film festival screenings of Dollar Babies.
 The festival was held in the D. P. Corbett Business Theater at the University of Maine, Orono, Stephen King's alma mater (1966–1970).
 As a student, he had written for The Maine Campus newspaper.
 Renner organized a second Dollar Baby festival in September 2005 at the same location.

 On the Internet, the largest public collection of the Dollar Babies has been put together by Bernd Lautenslager from the Netherlands.
 Many of the films listed above were available for download at a site called "Stephen King Short Movies".
 At the request of King's representatives, the films are no longer available for download.
 To date, the only short that King specifically granted permission to play for a limited time on the Internet was Paranoid.